-Under changes made to Section 1-75(c) of the IPA Act and Section 16-111.5 of the PUA through Public Act 99-0906, the Agency's responsibility for renewable energy resource procurement has transitioned from meeting percentage-based renewables requirements applicable to eligible retail customer load to meeting similar percentage-based requirements for all retail customer load.69 As part of this transition, the IPA was tasked with developing a separate Long-Term Renewable Resources Procurement Plan through which it proposed procurements and programs to meet these new targets,70 conducting "initial forward procurements" of renewable energy credits from new wind projects and new utility-scale solar and brownfield site photovoltaic projects,71 developing an adjustable block program to support the development of new distributed photovoltaic generation and community solar projects,72 and developing a low-income solar incentive program to support the development of a low-income solar marketplace.73 The Agency's initial Long-Term Renewable Resources Procurement Plan was approved by the Commission in Docket No. 17-0838 on April 3, 2018; it has subsequently been revised, and that Revised Plan was approved by the Commission on February 18, 2020 through Docket No. 19-0995.
+Under changes made to Section 1-75(c) of the IPA Act and Section 16-111.5 of the PUA through Public Act 99-0906, the Agency's responsibility for renewable energy resource procurement has transitioned from meeting percentage-based renewables requirements applicable to eligible retail customer load to meeting similar percentage-based requirements for all retail customer load.70 As part of this transition, the IPA was tasked with developing a separate Long-Term Renewable Resources Procurement Plan through which it proposed procurements and programs to meet these new targets,71 conducting "initial forward procurements" of renewable energy credits from new wind projects and new utility-scale solar and brownfield site photovoltaic projects,72 developing an adjustable block program to support the development of new distributed photovoltaic generation and community solar projects,73 and developing a low-income solar incentive program to support the development of a low-income solar marketplace.74 The Agency's initial Long-Term Renewable Resources Procurement Plan was approved by the Commission in Docket No. 17-0838 on April 3, 2018; it has subsequently been revised, and that Revised Plan was approved by the Commission on February 18, 2020 through Docket No. 19-0995.

 Incremental energy efficiency programs and renewable energy resource procurement provided for the bulk of contested issues in past IPA Plan approval proceedings.
 As those issues are now handled through separate proceedings and processes not involving the IPA, the number of contested issues and intensity of arguments in attaining approval of the IPA's annual procurement plans has been reduced, with just two contested issues for the 2018 Plan, no contested issues for the 2019 Plan, and only one contested issue for the 2020 Plan approval proceeding.
+There were, once again, no contested issues for the 2021 Plan.

-The Spring 2020 session of the Illinois General Assembly was suspended from March 16 until May 20 due to the COVID-19 crisis.
+The Spring 2020 session of the 101st Illinois General Assembly was scheduled to run through May 31, 2020, but was suspended from March 16 until May 20 due to the COVID-19 crisis.
 To address critical items, session briefly convened on May 20 and adjourned on May 23.
 While no energy related issues were addressed in the special session, several bills were introduced or considered prior to the suspension of the regular session that could impact the IPA's planning and procurement processes.
 These bills include the following: